Luiz-Gracian/Freelancer/README.md

 Welcome to the Freelancers' Collaboration Repository!
-This space is designed to be a one-stop hub for all project-related resources, guidelines, and communication channels.
-It aims to foster efficient collaboration, ensure consistency, and provide easy access to essential materials.
+This space is designed to be a one-stop hub for all project-related.